 FAQ

 Can the chorus be sung as a duet?
-Yes, and the contrast can work — one calm voice, one defiant.
-Tag the lines with the singer label so Suno alternates cleanly.
+Yes, and the contrast can carry it — one calm voice, one defiant.
+Tag each line with a singer label in Suno so the two voices alternate cleanly.

 Should I include a “still hurt” line?
 One honest line in the bridge (“I still keep your number on read”) deepens the rest.
 More than one and the comeback starts to wobble.